-7. If a team is presenting a multi-issue Contest, these procedures must be followed for each issue of the Contest, in the order presented, until one of the issues has been accepted or all of the issues have been denied.
-If all of the issues have been denied, it will be considered one unsuccessful Contest.
+7. If a team is presenting a multi-issue Contest, these procedures must be followed for each issue of the Contest in the order presented until one of the issues has been accepted or all the issues have been denied.
+(The exception is that validity must always be ruled on first regardless of the order in which it was presented.)
+If all the issues have been denied, it will be considered one unsuccessful Contest.